Sandesh-Sharma/the_poetry_forum/README.md

 	If life is precious
 	then why aren't we helping each other?? why we are becoming more and more selfish? why why why?

+A line at the end of the beginning - erasure of subjectivity by gipsi